 How does INA 245(i) benefit undocumented immigrants?

-Undocumented immigrants may benefit from INA 245(i) since it allows them to obtain a green card regardless of how they entered the country.
-This act will accommodate you, even you:
+Undocumented immigrants may benefit from INA 245(i) as it allows them to obtain a green card regardless of how they entered the country.
+This act will accommodate you, even you;

-- Entered the United States unauthorized or unlawfully.
+- Entered the United States unauthorizedly or unlawfully.